It was when Albert backed the car into the driveway and turned off the engine that he got stuck.

-In fact, he realised, the sky was present about him, with him.
-The sky was air, blue air from this distance, but air nonetheless.
-And the same air was in the car, and immediately outside it, and up and down the street where people walked and gardens grew.
+In fact, he realised, the sky wasn’t just present above him, it was present about him, with him.
+The sky was air, blue air from the distance, but air nonetheless.
+And the same air was in the car, and immediately outside it, and up and down the street where people walked and gardens grew and birds flew and pets and insects roamed.
 He was in air, conjoined with sky air.
 He looked at his hand.
-It was not obscured or discoloured by blue.
+It was not discoloured by blue.
 But as he looked away and up, the blue reappeared and smiled upon him.
 He smiled back.
 He was part of the sky.
 Now there’s a concept, he thought.
 People don’t usually think that.

 In this manner he sat, and watched the sky.
 He didn’t care to know how long he sat there.